nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 ==================

 When adding a new board for the first time, focus on a single configuration.
-Moreover, keep the default ``ZDebug`` build type that the application is built with, and do not add any additional build type parameters.
+Moreover, keep the default ``debug`` build type that the application is built with, and do not add any additional build type parameters.

 .. note::
     * The following procedure uses the gaming mouse configuration as an example.